chevere/docs/reference/Chevere/Interfaces/Serialize/UnserializeInterface.md

 ### var()

-Provides access to the unserialized variable.
+Provides access to the unserialize variable.

 ::: tip RETURN
 void